E-SCOOTER ACCIDENT ATTORNEY

 Bruce Hagen is at the forefront of this issue as an outspoken advocate for e-scooter riders, and for safer streets for all users of the road.
 He is frequently interviewed by local news media about e-scooters and micro mobility.

 As their popularity has increased, the frequency of e-scooter crashes has also increased.
 Grady Memorial Hospital—the biggest hospital in Georgia—estimated that it receives between 80 and 100 e-scooter injuries per month.
 A recent study conducted by the Public Health and Transportation departments in Austin, Texas, along with the Centers for Disease Control and Prevention (CDC) showed that for every 100,000 e-scooter trips, 20 people were injured.

-Some of the most common types of injuries as a result of bike or e-scooter crashes are:
+Some of the most common types of injuries as a result of e-scooter crashes are:

 - Head injuries

 - Broken bones

 - Abdominal or pelvic injuries

 Right now, comparing the rate of scooter injury to that of other urban transportation modes is challenging but here are some proactive steps to take before taking your first scooter jaunt:

 - Rent one in a quiet part of town where you can practice starting, stopping, turning, etc.